Updated March 22, 2023

 There’s nothing like a cozy wrap to keep out winter’s chill.
 That’s true whether you’re talking about people or pipes.
 Take steps now to protect your plumbing, ahead of the season’s first hard freeze, and you’ll avoid the damage of frozen pipes.

-Camas and Vancouver, Washington generally have mild winters, but there are usually times each year when the mercury drops and pipes can freeze.
+Washington and Oregon generally have mild winters, but there are usually times each year when the mercury drops and pipes can freeze.
 Here’s what you need to know to keep pipes toasty and water flowing during cold weather, and if you’re seeing this post a little too late, what to do if your pipes burst.

 Locate Vulnerable Pipes

 The pipes that run through unheated areas of your home are the ones most likely to freeze.
 This includes pipes in exterior walls and plumbing that’s on the outside of buildings.
 Think about the attic or basement as these two areas are usually colder than the rest of the house and water supply lines can be found.

 Take a look around the attic, crawl spaces, garage, and other unheated sections of the house.
 If you see exposed pipes, they’ll need to be protected: Wrap foam pipe insulation on any exposed plumbing.
 Foam insulation is inexpensive, effective, and easy to install.
 Heat tape is also available, but requires electricity for operation.